jjeevithas/E-Commerce-Product-Recommendation-System/README.md

 * Cart = 3
 * Purchase = 5

-This helps give more importance to stronger user actions, such as adding a product to the cart or purchasing it.
+This gives more importance to stronger user actions, such as adding a product to the cart or purchasing it.

-I then use **TruncatedSVD** to reduce the interaction matrix and learn hidden patterns between users and products.
+**TruncatedSVD** is then used to reduce the interaction matrix and learn hidden patterns between users and products.

 ### Content-Based Filtering

-The system also looks at the information available for each product.
+The system also uses information about each product, including:

-It uses:

 * Category
 * Subcategory